-- (a) Not later than the first day of July, at ten (10) year intervals, in each year ending in a four (4), the mayor and city council shall provide for a review to be made of the city charter. - (b) This review shall be made by a special committee to consist of nine (9) members. - (1) Four (4) members shall be appointed by the city council president, two (2) of whom shall be members of the city council and two (2) of whom shall be voters of the city but shall not be elected or appointed officers or employees of the city. - (2) Five (5) members shall be appointed by the mayor, all of whom shall be voters of the city but shall not be elected or appointed officers or employees of the city. - (c) The special committee shall file its report with the city clerk, not later than the first day of May in the year following the year in which the committee is appointed. - (d) The recommendations of the special committee shall appear on the city council's agenda for action before the fifteenth day of June in that year and if not so scheduled by the city clerk the matter shall come before the city council for action at its next meeting held following the fifteenth day of June, and no other business shall be in order until such report has been acted upon, by roll call vote.
+- (a) Not later than the firls day of July, at ten (10)-year intervals, in each year ending in a four-(4),0, the mayor and city council shall provide for a review to be made of the city charter. - (b) This review shall be made by a special committee to consist of nine (9) members. - (1) Four (4) members shall be appointed by the city council president, two (2) of whom shall be members of the city council and two (2) of whom shall be voters of the city but shall not be elected or appointed officers or employees of the city. - (1)(2) 5 members shall be appointed by the mayor, all of whom shall be voters of the city but shall not be elected or appointed officers or employees of the city. - (2) Five (5) members shall be appointed by the mayor, all of whom shall be voters of the city but shall not be elected or appointed officers or employees of the city. - (c) The special committee shall file its report with the city clerk, not later than the firlst day of May in the year following the year in which the committee is appointed. - (d) The recommendations of the special committee shall appear on the city council's agenda for action before the fifteenth 15th day of June in that year and if not so scheduled by the city clerk the matter shall come before the city council for action at its next meeting held following the fifteenth 15th day of June, and no other business shall be in order until such report has been acted upon, by roll call vote.